Honey Tasting Laboratory Workshops™

 - Slow Food Metro North

-Tupelo, Sourwood, Inkberry, Kiawe and Guajillo honeys are all harvested from plants that are threatened by industrial standardization, the regulations of large-scale distribution and environmental damage.
+American national treasure honeys: Tupelo, Sourwood, Inkberry, Kiawe and Guajillo are each harvested from plants that are threatened by industrial standardization, the regulations of large-scale distribution and environmental damage.
 Taste a piece of American culinary heritage.

 Guest will be treated to a talk about honeybees and their essential pollination services for 80% of our fresh foods.
 Learn how and why honeybees make honey then we will gather at a communal farm table for a tasting flight of 5 US honeys from important nectar sources for our nations honeybees along with 5 perfectly paired accompaniments.
 A short honey harvest demo will let you taste fresh honey as it comes untouched by human hands straight from the beehive.
 A rare and special treat for anyone who adores honey!